LI-mengran/fastAFD/README.md

 ### Introduction

-RFDs is the first algorithm to  discovering all valid and minimal RFDs with relaxing restrictions in value equality and constraint satisfaction simultaneously.
+FastRFD is the first algorithm for discovering all valid and minimal RFDs with relaxations  in value equality and constraint satisfaction simultaneously.

 ### Requirements